UniFormal/uniformal.github.io/doc/setup/index.md

 There are 2 ways to use MMT:

 * download the binary distribution
-  * recommended for casual users
+  * recommended for casual users and for sampling MMT
   * self-contained except for needing the usual Java runtime environment
 * clone the source distribution and build MMT yourself
   * recommended for advanced users or developers
   * additionally needs sbt (the Scala build tool) for building

-MMT is currently built for `Scala 2.11.12`.
+MMT is currently built for `Scala 2.12.3`.
 MMT targets `Java 8` (both `OpenJDK` and `OracleJDK` are supported), and preliminary support for `Java 9` exists. `Java 7` is no longer officially supported.

 Before installing MMT, you can optionally install [jEdit](http://jedit.org/).
 If jEdit is installed, MMT will automatically configure it to serve as an MMT IDE.

+This is recommended if you want to write or view MMT files.
+If you just want to sample MMT, you should definitely do it with jEdit.

 #### Binary Disribution

-Since Fall 2017, a new binary version of MMT is released every six weeks.
+Since Fall 2017, a new binary version of MMT is released roughly every six weeks.
 See the [development roadmap on GitHub](https://github.com/UniFormal/MMT/milestones) for scheduled improvements.

 A list of releases can be found on the [GitHub Releases page](https://github.com/UniFormal/MMT/releases/).